dvassallo/sillyface-games/README.md

    | `LETSENCRYPT_EMAIL` | Your email for SSL certificate notifications |

    > **Note**: For `DEPLOY_KEY`, paste the entire private key including `-----BEGIN` and `-----END` lines.

-   The server IP is automatically resolved from your domain's DNS record—no need to enter it separately.

 ### Step 4: Deploy!